 DREAM BIG WITH PLAN INTERNATIONAL

 In 2019, we encouraged girls to dream big.
 In partnership with Plan International, we worked to give women and girls in Indonesia and Brazil the tools they need to succeed and unlock their dreams.
 Sadly, lots of girls in these countries don’t have access to education and employment.
-Our Dream Big campaign supported an 18-month programme that provided young women with vocational training and skills to help them start their own businesses or find good, safe employment.
-We’ve been helping 1,500 young women through this programme.
+Our Dream Big campaign supported an 18-month program that provided young women with vocational training and skills to help them start their own businesses or find good, safe employment.
+We’ve been helping 1,500 young women through this program.